A Partisia Smart Contract utilizes three distinct binary formats, which are described in detail below.

 The WellAligned constraint on Struct CopySerializable is to guarantee that

-struct layouts are identical to serialization. \(\text{Struct S}\ \{ f_1: T_1, \dots, f_n: T_n \}\) is WellAligned if following points hold:
+struct layouts are identical to serialization. \(\text{Struct S}\ \{ f_1: T_1, \dots, f_n: T_n \}\) is WellAligned if

 - Annotated with